 Gary has been at NTU since 2006 and is currently a Professor in the Department of Psychology.
-His research examines how real-world experience affects task behaviour and has been published in journals such as Trends in Cognitive Sciences, Psychological Science, and Cognitive Psychology.
-He teaches on modules across both undergraduate and postgraduate programmes and has a number of administrative roles – he leads the Language, Literacy and Psycholinguistics Research Group, is a member of the Department’s REF steering group, and is the PhD co-ordinator for the Department.
+His research examines how real-world experience affects task behaviour, focusing on language-related domains where estimates of (language) experience are available.
+His work has been published in journals such as Trends in Cognitive Sciences, Psychological Science, and Cognitive Psychology.
+He teaches on modules across both undergraduate and postgraduate programmes and has a number of administrative roles – he leads the Language, Literacy and Psycholinguistics Research Group, is Chair of the School Research Degrees Committee, and is the Deputy Director of Research.

 Gary obtained his BSc in Artificial Intelligence and Psychology in 1995 (first class with hons) at the University of Nottingham and stayed there to complete his PhD (awarded 1999) in ‘Using cognitive architectures to examine what develops’.
 After completing a further 18 months at Nottingham involving postdoctoral experience examining language acquisition, he moved to the University of Derby in 2000 to take up his first lecturer post and from there he joined NTU in 2006.